 \subsection{Higher order dynamic mode decomposition (HODMD)}

-Aiming at identifying the spatio-temporal coherent patterns present in high-dimensional flow data, Schmid~\cite{Schmid2010} developed a data-driven tool which retrieved the spatially-correlated structures with similar behavior in time.
-This methodology, known as dynamic-mode decomposition (DMD), provides not only a reduction in dimension concerning a reduced set of modes which best reproduce the input flow-field, but also a model for the interaction of those modes in time.
+Aiming at identifying the spatio-temporal coherent patterns present in high-dimensional flow data, Schmid~\cite{Schmid2010} developed a data-driven tool that retrieved the spatially-correlated structures with similar behavior in time.
+This methodology, known as dynamic-mode decomposition (DMD), provides not only a reduction in dimension concerning a reduced set of modes that best reproduce the input flow field, but also a model for the interaction of those modes in time.

 The method decomposes the vector field data $\bm v\left(\textbf{x},t\right)$ as an expansion of $M$ Fourier-type modes:

 for $k=1,...,K$, where ${\bm u}_m$ represents the DMD modes weighted by an amplitude $a_m$, ${\omega}_m$, their associated frequencies and $\delta_m$, their associated growth rates, which symbolize the temporal growth or decay of the ${\bm u}_m$ modes in time.